Do I have scabies? Symptoms and treatments explained

 Scabies is spread by close skin contact as the mite can’t jump or fly.
 You can, for instance, catch it by holding hands with someone who has it.
 And since it’s thought that skin contact has to last for 10 - 15 minutes before infection can take place, prolonged hand holding is far more likely to cause scabies than shaking hands with someone who has it or giving them a quick hug.

 Another typical way of catching scabies is by having sex with an infected person.
 You may possibly even become infected if you share clothes, bedding or towels with scabies, as the mites can survive away from their human hosts for about 24 - 36 hours – though this is thought to be rare.
 You can’t, however, catch scabies from pets.
+Alongside scabies, learn about some other sexually transmitted diseases in our guides to chlamydia and genital herpes.

 Once on the surface of your skin, a pair of mites mate.
 The male mite dies, but the female burrows into your skin, laying eggs along the burrow (you may even be able to see the tunnels in your skin as fine, dark or silvery lines that measure about 2 - 10mm in length).